HalukErdogan/ilqr/README.md

 \end{aligned}
 ```

+The problem is solved by discretizing the continuous dynamics.
+Check the 'example/pendulum_on_cart' folder for more details.
 Follow the steps provided below to execute the example:

 1. Run the executable: